 - Perfectly balances the rider’s weight & center of gravity

 - Load Capacity could’ve been a bit more

 With the beautiful bamboo and sleek design, a Magneto Hana longboard is not only stylish but also one of a kind.

 The natural shine makes this board look like it was made from some sort of magical wood that you would find in Harry Potter novels.

-Put the pedal to the metal with this drop-style longboard.
+Put the pedal to the metal with this drop decks style longboard.
 It’s perfect for cruising, carving and dancing – all thanks to its right balance of flexibility and stability.

 The sleek shape of this longboard will make you feel like a professional surfer as it glides through water effortlessly on its 10″ inch wheels.

-The 7-inch gravity cast heavy-duty aluminium trucks are ideal for turning sharp corners or making tight manoeuvres like flips in style!
+The 7-inch gravity cast heavy-duty aluminum reverse kingpin trucks are ideal for turning sharp corners or making tight maneuvers like flips in style!